 Now because you are “chosen,” you must also be invincible.
 So it inspires members of the group to be overly optimistic.
 Members engage in risk-taking outside their norms.
 They are willing to participate in violent acts in their imaginary friend’s name on behalf of the group.
 Membership resolves people from individual responsibility for their actions while encouraging participation.
 A charismatic leader will use this element repeatedly.

 Unquestionable Beliefs or Creeds

-They require members to avoid and ignore any inconsistencies in the group’s dogma.
+They use peer pressure to ensure members avoid and ignore any group dogma inconsistencies.
 Likewise, they learn to ignore the consequences of individual and group actions.
 The mandate follows the beliefs and leadership actions without questioning the logical or moral implications.
 Hence, members are often required to regularly recite dogma, doctrines, or creeds to confirm their assimilation.

 The idea behind this type of hypnosis is to integrate the individual’s life as much as possible.
 Social integration acts just like glue.
-The tactic is to attach the individual’s personal and business life tied into the group.
+The tactic is to attach the individual’s personal and business life to the group.
 Integrating into as many aspects as possible cement them into the group.
 They are far less likely to push the boundaries of the group.
 Additionally, this makes them a reliable source of cash flow and easily manipulated into other, less socially acceptable behaviors.

 Rationalizing Fiction and Bias

 The misuse of logical arguments causes members to disregard warning signs of manipulation.
-Facts that contradict the group’s dogma are off-limits or reasoned away in some way.
+Facts that contradict the group’s dogma are off-limits or reasoned away somehow.
 The result is the intentional misrepresentation of mythology as fact.